These are the BEST Martinsbrezeln! This German Sugar Pretzel Recipe is recreating those pretzels handed out to kids for St Martin's Day!

 - Transfer the pretzels to baking sheets covered with parchment paper, cover with a clean kitchen towel, and allow to proof for another 30 minutes.
 In the meantime, preheat the oven to 390 degrees Fahrenheit (conventional setting)

-- For the topping, melt 1 Tbsp butter and brush onto the pretzels.
+- For the topping, melt 1 tablespoon butter and brush onto the pretzels.
 Bake in preheated oven for about 15 to 20 minutes or until light brown.
-While the pretzels are baking, melt the remaining butter and place 1/2 cup of sugar in a shallow dish.30 grams butter, 100 grams sugar
+While the pretzels are baking, melt the remaining butter and place ½ cup of sugar in a shallow dish.30 grams butter, 100 grams sugar

 - Immediately after baking, brush the top of the pretzels with the butter (2 pretzels at a time at most because the butter dries quickly), then dip in the sugar.
 Allow cooling for a few minutes before enjoying.30 grams butter